All The (Drag) King's Men

 How did you come into photography?

 It started around five years ago when I began capturing some of my own personal moments.
 I realised that photos of a very personal nature can become political statements when released to an audience.
 Right after school, I joined Pravah, an NGO, that did work around gender and sexuality.
 I used to visit this tiny bookstore in Delhi’s Hauz Khas Village that had an attic you’d climb up to.
-For my first meeting, there were around seven-eight people in that cramped space.
+For my first meeting, there were around seveneight people in that cramped space.
 Men, women, trans people, everybody from different walks of society.
 Coming from a small town, Khatauli in UP, this was the first time I had ever seen anybody who identified as queer.
 These meetings happened religiously, someday there were three people, other days just two.
 Finding safe spaces like this helped me get into a place of comfort myself, and I had a lot to give back.
 I understand a lot of the issues that young people are going through today and that there is a story to tell.
 Photography became a remedy.
 You always start somewhere before you feel more comfortable getting to someplace else — my photos are much more provocative now.
 I relish the idea of somebody realising that they are looking at something not only deeply personal and vulnerable that gives them discomfort but also something that makes them think.
 Some people find beauty in that or a message, and I let that decision remain with the audience.

 How do you pick your muse?